by Chris Whitehead

 “That’s fine,” she said.
 “It helped me fit back into my pants.
 It can have an arm.”

 Glucagon-like peptide-1 receptor agonists (GLP-1 RAs) have rapidly transformed the management of type 2 diabetes mellitus (T2DM) and obesity.
-Beyond glycemic control, this class offers cardiovascular benefits, weight reduction, and improvements in metabolic parameters.
-As their use expands into chronic weight management, pharmacists and pharmacy technicians play a crucial role in patient education, medication counseling, titration support, and monitoring for adverse effects.
+Beyond glycemic control, this class now offers FDA-approved indications for cardiovascular risk reduction, obstructive sleep apnea, and liver disease.
+As their use continues to expand, pharmacists and pharmacy technicians play a crucial role in patient education, medication counseling, titration support, and monitoring for adverse effects.

-This guide provides a concise yet comprehensive overview of GLP-1 RAs—including mechanism of action, common side effects, and commonly prescribed medications.
+This guide provides a concise yet comprehensive overview of GLP-1 RAs — including mechanism of action, common side effects, all currently available agents, and updated counseling points reflecting approvals through mid-2026.

 Mechanism of Action (MOA)